 To understand this flexibility, you need to know that celtic rituals were not calendar oriented but season aligned.

-Druidry believes in all people being on the same path toward the divine.
-Actually, it believes we are all elements of the divine, and that everything and everyone that exists is connected as parts of the divine.
+My belief is in all people being on the same path toward the divine.
+Actually, I believe we are all elements of the divine, and that everything and everyone that exists is connected as parts of the divine.

-I’m not sure how things are done in the United Kingdom now Druidry has become a religion, but in the days when it was a simple spiritual faith you could be a buddhist, a christian, a jew or a muslim, or any other faith at all and still be a druid.
+Despite propaganda from other spiritual and religious streams, paganism is a simple spiritual faith that means you can be a buddhist, a christian, a jew or a muslim, or any other faith at all and still be a pagan.

 (This may help you to understand why I can also happily attend any religious or spiritual event, in temples or churches of any faith.
 The divinity I honor is an archetype, and archetypes cross all lines or demarcations).

-Tomorrow, my closest family will celebrate Ostara.
-This feast is named after the celtic goddess of new life.
+Ostara is a feast named after the celtic goddess of new life.